General Information

 Budget Summary Employee Chart

-For the 2022-23 school year, just over 36% of the MAISD actual expenditures were in fact monies that were dispersed to local schools.
-As of June 30, 2023, the MAISD distributed $33,267,693 from local, state, and federal funds under the following headings: General Education (includes Head Start), Special Education, and Vocational Education.
+As of June 30, 2024, the MAISD distributed $34,340,915 from local, state, and federal funds under the following headings: General Education (includes Head Start), Special Education, and Vocational Education.

 Expenditures support continued operations in four basic areas: technology services, instructional services, special education, and business services.
 Support services to local districts are provided for centralized accounting, student records, education/training, consulting, tech support, and special education.
 The MAISD operates and/or oversees Wesley School, Career Tech Center, Lakeshore Learning Center, Transition at Craig Campus, Muskegon Area Promise, Early Head Start and Head Start of Muskegon/Oceana.
 Per state guidelines, expenditures are reported using the categories shown.